Lopolin-LP/justified-gallery-viewer/README.md

   - Safari
     - Fullscreen is kinda wonky, idk why, perhaps my iOS is too old?
     - If I use `content-visibility`, then it breaks.
 Currently there's only one instance of its use.
     - Renaming is broken because the UI interface doesn't work properly.
-    - Context Menu doesn't open as long-click doesn't trigger Context Menu.
+[StackOverflow post asking for help](https://stackoverflow.com/q/79528340/19701713)
 - Browser Limitations
   - There's a max. storage limit.
 For Firefox that's always 10 GB, for Chrome it's 2 GB for many sites, on this site it said 278.8 GB.
 No I did not test what happens once you reach it, probably will corrupt your entire gallery.
   - You can only view as many images as you have RAM or your Browser can handle.